asabanovic6/Monitor-Windows-Agent/Backlog.md

 * Create Windows APP and Windows service
 * Create a new branch and switch to it
-* Creating a module for connection to the server
+* Create a module for connection to the server
+* Update a module, making connection stable
-* Creating methods for sending files
+* Create methods for sending files
-* Creating methods for receiving files
+* Create methods for receiving files
-* Creating a screen capture method
+* Create a screen capture method
 * Commit and push on your branch
 * Create a pull request